rmsrosa/random_notes/docs/src/generative/probability_flow.md

     f(t, x) = f(x), \qquad G(t, x) = \sigma \mathbf{I}.
 ```

-Both the SDE and the random ODE have a reverse-time counterpart, which is then used for sampling, after the Stein score $\nabla \log p(t, x)$ has been modeled by a suitable neural network.
+Both the SDE and the random ODE have a reverse-time counterpart, which is then used for sampling, provided the Stein score $\nabla \log p(t, x)$ has been properly modeled by a suitable neural network.

 In theory, both formulations are equivalent to each other.
-In practice, however, the advantage of sampling via the reverse probability flow ODE is that the sample trajectories are smoother and easier to integrate numerically, allowing for higher order schemes with lower computational cost.
-Meanwhile, sampling with the reverse SDE seems to introduce better mixing of the sample and a more representative distribution.
+In practice, however, sampling via the reverse probability flow ODE has some advantages such as the fact that the sample trajectories are smoother and easier to integrate numerically, allowing for higher order schemes with lower computational cost, and that there are less parameters to fiddle with.
+It is also easier to go back and forth with the ODE.
+Meanwhile, sampling with the reverse SDE, for some well chosen parameters, seems to somehow generate better sample distributions.

 Later, [Karras, Aittala, Aila, Laine (2022)](https://proceedings.neurips.cc/paper_files/paper/2022/hash/a98846e9d9cc01cfb87eb694d946ce6b-Abstract-Conference.html) considered a particular type of SDE and obtained a sort of probability flow SDE with two main characteristics: a desired specific variance schedule and a mixture of the original SDE and the probability flow ODE.